Don’t Forget! March 29th is “National Fatherhood Day™”! Read more below.

 More and more, people are associating charities with national campaigns, mass-media commercials and professional sports team sponsorships.
 But this is not what charity is about.
 You don’t have to run a marathon to be doing charity.
 You don’t have to have any money or a federal tax filing, and you don’t have to be accepted as a volunteer to a big organization.
 You only need the desire to give to someone who is truly in need.
 It is a giving of your time, compassion and/or resources.
 You can help seniors or impoverished children in your community, or you can form a group to create strategies for improving the world.
 All you need is a strategy and a goal in order to do worthwhile charity.
 Also, keep smaller organizations in your thoughts.
 It is these smaller non-profits that really need the volunteers and donations, as opposed to the national not-for-profit corporations you see in the media.
 These smaller organizations are made up of 2 or 3 people who are sacrificing their time to try to do some good and who make little or no salary from their work.
 Please donate to any of the below charities if you can; if not your money- then your time.
 Caring is Free®.

-Below are non-profit organizations and charities that Attorney Neil Siskind and The Siskind Law Firm support that are doing their parts to give-back to their communities in socially responsible and important ways, and which are important services to promote as a way to do our part for our community.
+Below are non-profit organizations and charities that are doing their parts to give-back to their communities in socially responsible and important ways, and which are important services to promote as a way to do our part for our community.
 Non-profits and charities are under tight financial constraints these days and any help and awareness that we or that you can provide to support and promote these causes is vital.
-NeilSiskindSupports.com and the Caring is Free® charity service were set up by lawyer Neil Siskind and The Siskind Law Firm to do our part to acknowledge, raise awareness for and promote these organizations’ noteworthy efforts.
+NeilSiskindSupports.com and Caring is Free® were set up by Neil Siskind to raise awareness of and promote these organizations’ noteworthy efforts.

 Neil Siskind’s linkedin profile: https://www.linkedin.com/profile/